mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 |-47.15|-126.72|1930-01-07|
 |-48.87|-123.4 |1932-01-14|

-If joining two tables is good, joining many tables must be better.
-In fact,
-we can join any number of tables simply by adding more `JOIN` clauses to our query, and more `ON` tests to filter out combinations of records that don't make sense:
+We can join any number of tables simply by adding more `JOIN` clauses to our query and more `ON` tests to filter out combinations of records that don't make sense: